Door Handle Not Springing Back - How To Fix a Door Handle Spring

 Visually check and measure the alignment of the handles and refit if not true to horizontal or vertical.

-4 - The latch or lock has not been mortice into the door at a straight angle again putting the levers under stress and not letting the door handle spring back fully.
+4 - The door latch is not springing back.
+The latch or lock has not been morticed into the door at a straight angle again putting the levers under stress and not letting the door handle spring back fully.

 5 - The latch or lock mechanism is of inferior quality with a light spring action that is not sufficient to return the lever to horizontal, this can be the case with particularly good quality solid heavy levers.